24-07349-source/Project-OOP/README.md

 Lyta Mae M. Mahiya – Writer, researcher, documentation

-Rob Gunther G. Rivera – Console programming, researcher, system development
+Rob Gunther G. Rivera – Console programming, system development

 The division of tasks allowed each member to contribute based on their strengths, ensuring efficient workflow and creativity in both writing and system implementation.